minimo-io/minimo-11ty/README.md

 -   New: Reading progress
 -   New: Add a visit project button on work listing and on each project page.
 -   New: Configure markdownItAnchor, from this example https://github.com/11ty/eleventy-base-blog/blob/main/eleventy.config.js
--   Download a CV button in homepage
+-   Download a CV button in homepage.
+"See skill set below" - CV must not be boring.
+-   Create a design section for my front-end & brand designs using Figma (maybe even link to a ready only Figma workspace)
+-   Create an button for Affiliate Manager trying to reach out.
+    Will a very basic and well design card with numbers (present only in the iGaming category?).
 -   Biking: List all articles tagged with "biking".
 This should not appear within work articles.
 -   Biking: Design where can I show my current gear.
 -   Biking: Being able to group bikepacking trips.